-No What we plan to do Timescale (start) No. Key constraints, risks and opportunities What we plan to do Owner Timescale (start/ finish) 1 R: Skill shortages Develop and deliver a Talent &amp; Succession strategy Focus on succession plans for key roles and career progression for individuals at all levels Develop, deliver and embed Strategic Workforce Planning Develop Line Manager capability Develop and roll out a plan to attract, recruit and retain employees Head of Talent, & Resourcing 2 R: Inability to attract and retain top talent Develop and roll out a plan to attract, recruit and retain employees Develop and deliver a Talent &amp; Succession strategy Head of Talent and Resourcing 3 R: Industrial relations disputes Develop, deliver and engage constructively and in a progressive way in Industrial relations with our recognised Trade Unions Evolve the contractual landscape Head of Industrial Relations 4 R: D&I - Not being an open, inclusive and diverse organisation Deliver a D&amp;I strategy and programme of activities Company &amp; reputational Deliver 20/20 programme to increase number of women in the organisation Director of Diversity and Inclusion 5 R: Impact of deteriorating employee wellbeing Educate and develop Line Manager Capability to identify, support and intervene appropriately.
+Sum Summary of objectives A brief statement summarising the main objectives detailed in section 2.
+No. Key constraints, risks and opportunities 1 R: Skill shortages Develop and deliver a Talent &amp; Succession strategy Focus on succession plans for key roles and career progression for individuals at all levels Develop, deliver and embed Strategic Workforce Planning Develop Line Manager capability Develop and roll out a plan to attract, recruit and retain employees Head of Talent, & Resourcing 2 R: Inability to attract and retain top talent Develop and roll out a plan to attract, recruit and retain employees Develop and deliver a Talent &amp; Succession strategy Head of Talent and Resourcing 3 R: Industrial relations disputes Develop, deliver and engage constructively and in a progressive way in Industrial relations with our recognised Trade Unions Evolve the contractual landscape Head of Industrial Relations 4 R: D&I - Not being an open, inclusive and diverse organisation Deliver a D&amp;I strategy and programme of activities Company &amp; reputational Deliver 20/20 programme to increase number of women in the organisation Director of Diversity and Inclusion 5 R: Impact of deteriorating employee wellbeing Educate and develop Line Manager Capability to identify, support and intervene appropriately.
 Impact of lost time.
 TBC 6 R: Impact of Government policy on Pay and Reward, reducing ability to attract and retain staff Individuals will be managed and assessed against their personal objectives, which will relate directly to scorecard and in turn, pay increases and performance related pay will be directly related to the achievement of these objectives.
-Head of Reward and Benefit • 7 O: Greater efficiency of process; lean; better every day.
+Head of Reward and Benefit 7 O: Greater efficiency of process; lean; better every day.
 HR Lean and Continuous improvement programme Develop and deliver processes and procedures that are fit for purpose and drive the achievement of HR's people strategy Head of HR Operations 8 O: Benefits of diversity strategy attracting new talent.
-Deliver and embed NR's Diversity &amp;Inclusion Programme - "Everyone" Our vision is to be an open, diverse and inclusive organisation.
-Director of Diversity & Inclusion 9 O: Improved flexibilities from more modern industrial relations and Develop, deliver and engage constructively and in a progressive way in Industrial relations with our recognised Trade Unions Head of Industrial Relations employment contracts.
-Evolve the contractual landscape Work with the business on contingency arrangements 10 O: Identify and evolve the opportunity technology provides for HR TBC • •
+Deliver and embed NR's Diversity &Inclusion Programme - "Everyone" Our vision is to be an open, diverse and inclusive organisation.
+Director of Diversity & Inclusion 9 O: Improved flexibilities from more modern industrial relations and employment contracts.
+Develop, deliver and engage constructively and in a progressive way in Industrial relations with our recognised Trade Unions Evolve the contractual landscape Head of Industrial Relations 10 O: Identify and evolve the opportunity technology provides for HR Consider technology as part of delivering HR's Lean and Continuous improvement programme Head of Industrial Relations

-4. Expenditure & Efficiency
+5. Expenditure & efficiency

-5.1 Cost and volume summary
+5.1.
+Cost and volume summary

-Expenditure (post headwinds and efficiencies in 17/18 prices)
+(Expenditure (post headwinds and efficiencies in cash prices)